rails/website/_posts/2023-08-04-this-week-in-rails.markdown

 ---

 Hi!
-It's [Vipul](https://www.saeloun.com/team/vipul) bringing you the latest from this week's changes in the Rails codebase.
+This is [Vipul](https://www.saeloun.com/team/vipul) bringing you the latest from this week's changes in the Rails codebase.

 [Introduce config.dom_testing_default_html_version and use Rails::Dom::Testing to parse HTML in test helpers](https://github.com/rails/rails/pull/48682)